In this overview, we explain how to understand the results of a completed Local Rank Tracker report (Rank Tracker).

 To hide the chart from this report and any external PDFs that you might share with clients, click the ‘Hide Chart’ button.

-You’ll see the 'Rankings by Position' chart, which is a summary of the ranking positions for all of your keywords on all selected search engines.
+You’ll see the 'Positions' chart, which is a summary of the ranking positions for all of your keywords on all selected search engines.

 This chart groups rankings into bands, and displays how many rankings you have in position #1, #2-5, #6-10, etc.